fabioformosa/metamorphosis/index.md

 **Metamorphosis** is an utility library to ease conversions of objects.
-Most of development time is due to object conversions: from DTOs to entities, from entities to DTOs or from DTOs and other DTOs.
+Most of development time is due to type conversions: from DTOs to entities, from entities to DTOs or from DTOs and other DTOs.
-Metamorphosis helps to write converters in a lean way and places them in a better structure within your project.
+Metamorphosis helps to write converters in a lean way and places them in a better structure within your project (further details in paragraphs below).

 Metamorphosis supports several languages and frameworks:
 * **[j-metamorphosis](https://github.com/fabioformosa/j-metamorphosis)** - Java with [Spring Boot](https://spring.io/projects/spring-boot)